richgabrielli/100-days-of-code/log.md

     **Thoughts:**:
       * Tomorrow's goals: clean up all the proof of concept code and refactor to Swift best practices.
 Also, create and implement a workout data model.

+### Day 5: December 9, 2017

+**Today's Progress**:
+* Refactored proof of concept code using HealthKit best practices and MVC model.
+* Focused on the M of MVC.
+Built a Profile model to hold the users profile data (height, sex, etc)

+**Thoughts:**:
+* Continue model work.
+Completing Profile and start an Exercise model.
+May be an opportunity to create a base class (Exercise) and use inheritance for the subs (Swim, Bike Run)?